Fresno State vs. Nevada NCAA Football Odds, Plays and Insights | October 23, 2021

 Nevada Stats and Trends

-- Nevada has four wins against the spread in six games this year.
+- In Nevada's six games this year, it has four wins against the spread.

-- The Wolf Pack have been underdogs by 4 points or more once this season and covered the spread.
+- The Wolf Pack have been underdogs by 3 points or more two times this season and have covered the spread every time.

-- Nevada has gone over the point total in 66.7% of its opportunities this year (four times over six games with a set point total).
+- Nevada's games this season have hit the over on four of six set point totals (66.7%).

-- Nevada is 4-1 against the spread and 5-0 overall in games when it records more than 19.3 points.
+- When Nevada puts up more than 19.3 points, it is 4-1 against the spread and 5-0 overall.

-- In games that Nevada picks up more than 312.3 yards, the team is 4-2 against the spread and 5-1 overall.
+- In games that Nevada totals over 312.3 yards, the team is 4-2 against the spread and 5-1 overall.

-- This year the Wolf Pack have three turnovers, 10 fewer than the Bulldogs have takeaways (13).
+- The Wolf Pack have three giveaways this season, while the Bulldogs have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.